myasirgujjar/myasirgujjar/README.md

 𝕏 On [Twitter](https://x.com/myasirdev)

-"Elixir and Golang backend engineer specializing in fault-tolerant distributed systems and high-throughput APIs.
-From Rest to gRrpc. "
+"I Work on Elixir and Golang backend engineer specializing in fault-tolerant distributed systems and high-throughput APIs.
+Backends for Web or Mobile Apps From Rest to gRPC and in between. "

 ---
 ## 🛠️ Tech Stack